 In the book, Left of Bang, nine principles of human nature are discussed in regards to how they can assist in identifying physical threats by observing the behavior of people.
-While not all of the principles apply in cybersecurity, I would submit that factoring five of them into the design, training and preparation of the Mature Cyber Model will help mitigate the five major human-related causes of breaches, and will positively impact decision making for each frontline worker.
+While not all of the principles apply in cybersecurity, I would submit that factoring five of them into the design, training, and preparation of the Mature Cyber Model will help mitigate the five major human-related causes of breaches, and will positively impact decision-making for each frontline worker.

 Accordingly, we will explore these five principles of human nature, used for profiling in a combat situation, not in an effort to profile employees but, to improve performance in desired security behavior.
 By incorporating an understanding of human nature into the effort to create a Mature Cyber Model, the human tendency to resist change in behavior habits may be lessened.

 It is important to note that while these principles are universal, how they are addressed in each organization’s security training program requires creativity, innovation, and tailoring to that organization’s unique operating environment.
-This requires significantly greater effort than a compliance motivated, “cookie-cutter” training program so often used today and which frequently fails to develop the Mature Cyber Model required!
+This requires significantly greater effort than a compliance-motivated, “cookie-cutter” training program so often used today and which frequently fails to develop the Mature Cyber Model required!

-Principle 1 – Humans are creatures of habit
+Principle 1 – Humans are Creatures of Habit

-Because humans are creatures of habit who follow simple reproducible patterns, we are reluctant to change those patterns until behavior becomes unproductive and, even when confronted with clear failure, often follow the same behavioral patterns in the hopes the outcome will change.
+Because humans are creatures of habit who follow simple reproducible patterns, we are reluctant to change those patterns until the behavior becomes unproductive and, even when confronted with clear failure, often follow the same behavioral patterns in the hopes the outcome will change.
 Such behavior is the result of a “fixed mindset”.
 Most individuals are governed by a fixed mindset.

 Many organizations also operate with a fixed mindset foundation that limits behaviors such as sharing information, collaborating, innovating, seeking feedback or admitting errors.
 Growth in every one of those behaviors would improve teamwork and help the maturity of the cyber model.
 Instead, the current fixed mindset often results in a desire – on the part of the individual or organization – to look smart, avoid challenges encountered, see effort as fruitless, or worse, give up easily and ignore useful negative feedback.